 SaneBox Inc. maintains a detailed internal security policy issued to all employees and reviewed frequently.
 The employees are required to conduct themselves in a manner consistent with the policy.
 We only hire people who come highly recommended and referred by our trusted contacts.
 Prior to hire, we will verify an individual’s education and previous employment, and perform extensive reference checks.

 Employees are provided with security training as part of new hire orientation.
 SaneBox provides confidential reporting mechanisms to ensure that employees can anonymously report any ethics violation they may witness.
 Hence, it is the most vetted subset of our trusted employees that even access that final encryption key.

-Privacy and security are the top priorities in any business decision.
+We take security and privacy of user data extremely seriously.
+In fact, it is the top priority in any business decision.
 When faced with a choice to offer a valuable feature that would even marginally increase the security and privacy risk, it is our company policy to not move forward with that feature.
 We spend time each month looking for ways to secure the system further.

 Always remember that someone could look over your shoulder someday while you type your password.; Or someone could get you to click on a phishing email and get you to enter your credentials to a phishing site.